For many PA graduates, it’s interview season! Here are 5 tips to crush your interview:

 First impressions are critical, so dress nicely for your interview.
 Do not wear anything flashy, provocative, or sexy, but look like you mean business.
 This doesn’t mean you should break the bank getting a tailored Italian suit, as you poor post-PA students could probably do just as well at Marshall’s or through online shopping.

 4. SPIN EVERYTHING POSITIVELY

 Here’s an example: You’re not just a new grad, as you’re also a clean slate ready to be trained by your prospective employer.
-My example: I’ve had interviews where they questioned my PA-employment gaps (for extended time-off and sabbaticals), only to explain how I was prioritizing my life outside of work, leading to interesting conversations and allowing me to become unforgettable to them.
+My example: I’ve had interviews where they questioned my PA-employment gaps (PA Life Hacks), only to explain how I was prioritizing my life outside of work, leading to interesting conversations and allowing me to become unforgettable to them.

 5. BE PREPARED TO ASK QUESTIONS, NOT JUST ANSWER THEM

 After doing your homework (see #2), prepare a few questions to ask your interviewers.
 Not only does this demonstrate engagement and interest, but it also gets you out of the hot seat for a few minutes, and can lead to more conversations, as opposed to a standard question/answer format.